Bartram Trail in Clay County

 William Bartram visited Clay County on this date.
 He and his father crossed the St. Johns from Fort Picolata on the east shore to a site which may have been Fort San Francisco de Pupo south of Bayard Point on the River’s west shore.
 They explored the area before returning across the River, but did not describe the fort, remnants of which remained.

-The explorers entered Clay County by crossing the St. Johns after having camped somewhere near Fort Picolata.
-The visited Fort San Francisco de Pupo and John measured and described its remains.
-It is unclear if the group then crossed the river to present day Popo Point before returning to the west shore, or continued along the west shore to a camping spot just south of the mouth of Black Creek.
-The following morning, they proceeded up Black Creek to the confluence of the north and south forks where Caldwall’s Store was located.
-Over the course of the two days, they paddled about five miles up both forks and lodged at Caldwall’s Store twice before returning to the River and the plantation from which their journey had begun.
+It is unclear if the group then crossed the river to present day Popo Point before returning to the west shore, or continued along the west shore reaching the mouth of Black Creek and continuing nearly two miles up the Creek before making camp at the mouth of a small spring.
+The following morning, they continued up Black Creek to the confluence of the north and south forks where Caldwall’s Store was located.
+Over the course of the next two days, they paddled about five miles up both forks and lodged at Caldwall’s Store twice before returning to the River and the plantation from which their journey had begun.

 They circumnavigated the Doctor’s Lake, spending one night on its shoreline and exploring Swimming Pen Creek and the Lake’s shoreline in several locations before returning to the St. Johns.